2018 Investment Fiduciary Checklist

 - Have we created a process to annually review the investment policy statement?

 - How might the implementation of new investment strategies affect the policy?

 - How does our investment policy structure compare to our peers?

-- What are our total investment expenses (advisor + fund manager fees)?
+- What are our total investment expenses (advisor, fund managers, custody and trading fees)?

 - Are the endowment’s investment returns greater than our annual investment fees over time?

 - How might we adjust the portfolio to help drive down investment expenses?

 - Have our alternative investments been beneficial net of fees over more liquid options?

 5. Assess Investment Performance vs. Foundation Objectives and vs. Peers